mumbert/automatic-audio-captioning/README.md

 ### Conclusions

 After overcoming challenges related to dependency management and securing a cost-effective GPU instance within the Google Cloud environment, we successfully deployed the DCASE baseline model.
 Subsequently, we proceeded with training the model and conducted a comparative analysis against the results reported in the DCASE Challenge.
-As demonstrated in the figures below, our training outcomes closely align with those obtained in the challenge
+As demonstrated in the figures below, our training results outcomes closely align with those obtained in the challenge proving that our installation and deployment of the baseline model has been successful.

 ### Detailed results